 If the love addict is able to get the person back in his presence, withdrawal symptoms cease, just like an alcoholic addicted to alcohol, or a heroin addict addicted to heroin.

 If the love addict cannot get the person back, the next person to come along will replace the fantasy, and bring the relief back into the love addicts life- albeit, temporarily, like other addictions.

 Furthermore, the more one uses the drug of choice, tolerance to that drug develops and the addict needs more and more.
 Just like the love addict who needs more and more closeness, assurance and total security of the person they've become addicted to.

-Unfortunately, these treatment centers cost thousands and thousands of dollars which 98% of the population cannot afford.
-But this doesn't't mean we can't change and recover from this toxic addiction.
+Unfortunately, these treatment centres cost thousands and thousands of dollars which 98% of the population cannot afford.
+But this doesn't mean we can't change and recover from this toxic addiction.

 This is why I started this web site (read my bio, About Jim) to help people who want to break the love addiction to pieces and experience healthy and fulfilling love not only in romance but with themselves.

 Love addiction is a powerful addiction.
 It involves similar characteristics and patterns of other types of addictions and compulsions (obsession, withdrawal, etc.).
 Ask anyone who has been through it.
 And if you are going through it you can probably attest to how real an addiction to love really is.